Flying somewhere soon? Be sure to check out this Carry On Must Haves post from before packing your bags.

 When you’re in the bathroom putting in your contacts, you’ll probably also want to freshen up your makeup … especially if you’re meeting someone exciting when you exit the airport.
 You want to look your best, and that often means a little makeup.
 I’m not saying you need to go overboard.
 Plus, your favorite BB Cream is probably not carry on friendly (mine isn’t).
-So pack the minimum: face wipes, a travel-sized mascara, and GrandeLIPS.
+So pack the minimum: face wipes, a travel-sized mascara, and lipstick.

 You’re not allowed to bring full water bottles through security, but you are able to bring empty ones.
 So, pack an empty water bottle (with the cap) in your carry on.
 Once you get through security, find the closest water fountain and fill it up.
 If you fill it up before security, you’ll be asked to toss it, so wait until you’re through.

 Airport snacks are really expensive.
 I’m always so surprised at how much they charge for things like granola bars and single serve bags of chips.
 These are the things I like to eat when I’m waiting at the gate, though.
 So I make sure to pack them in my carry on bag.
 They’re a lot cheaper to buy at the grocery store when your have a coupon than the airport’s convenience store.

 What other carry on must haves do you have?
 Be sure to comment below!